What is Partnership?

 A partnership is a kind of business where a formal agreement between two or more people is made and agreed to be the co-owners, distribute responsibilities for running an organization and share the income or losses that the business generates.

 In India, all the aspects and functions of the partnership are administered under ‘The Indian Partnership Act 1932’.
 This specific law explains that partnership is an association between two or more individuals or parties who have accepted to share the profits generated from the business under the supervision of all the members or behalf of other members.

 Following are the few characteristics of a partnership:

 - Contract or Formation – A firm having multiple owners must have a legal agreement between all the partners.
 So, it is compulsory to have a partnership contract to establish a partnership firm.

 - Unlimited Liability – All the partners are liable for the payment of the debts, even if they have to liquidate their personal assets.

-- Continuity – In the context of death, bankrupt, and retirement of any partners, etc., the partnership will be dissolved and the remaining partners must make a fresh agreement amongst each other.
-Similarly, a son cannot inherit his father’s partnership, but with the agreement of other partner members, he can be added as a new partner.
+- Continuity – In the context of death, bankruptcy, and retirement of any partners, the partnership will be dissolved, and the remaining partners must make a fresh agreement amongst each other.
+Similarly, a son cannot inherit his father’s partnership.
+However, with the agreement of other partner members, he can be added as a new partner.

 - Number of Members – There is no specific number as to the maximum number of members a partnership firm can have.
-However, according to the Companies Act, 2013, for banking only 10 members are allowed.
-For companies, the maximum member should not exceed more than twenty.
+However, according to the Companies Act, 2013, for banking, only ten (10) members are allowed.
+For companies, the maximum member should not exceed more than twenty(20).

 - Mutual Agency- This means all the partners should take responsibility for a company’s operation.
 But sometimes one partner on behalf of the rest of the partners can supervise or take actions.